 5 Ways to Discover Your Unique Gifts

-- What are you passionate about as an adult?
+2. What are you passionate about as an adult?
 What lights you up and gets you totally motivated?
-What kinds of things do you enjoy geeking out on?
-When you lose track of time, what are you doing?
+What kinds of things do you enjoy doing so much that you lose track of time?

-- What is important to you about life?
-When you think about the different areas of life (e.g., health, career, family, relationship, personal development, spirituality/religion, fun), make a list of all the things that are important to you in each of these categories.
+3. What is important to you about life?
+When you think about the different areas of life (like health, career, family, relationship, personal development, spirituality/religion, recreation), make a list of all the things that are important to you in each of these categories.
 This will give you a list of your values broken down by area.
 Combined, they represent your life values—what is important to you about life in general.
-Knowing your values helps direct you toward things that are important to you at the unconscious level and can lead you to finding your passion and purpose.
+Knowing your values helps direct you towards your passion and purpose.

 How to Apply Your Special Gifts

-Once you’ve identified your special talents, it’s time to put them to work by exploring ways of building your life around them.
-You can do this by discovering what it is you’re good at and getting creative with how you can use those talents to serve yourself and others.
+Once you’ve identified your passions, values, and talents, it’s time to put them to work by exploring ways of building your life around them.
+You can do this by discovering what you’re good at and getting creative with how you can use those talents to serve yourself and others.
 But what does that actually mean?
 How can you tap the energy of your greatness and use it to make a positive impact on both the planet and humanity alike?

-At the end of the day, who you are, what you do, and how you show up in the world is special and unique.
+At the end of the day, who you are, what you do, and how you show up in the world is sacred and unique.
 Everything you share—whether it’s your bright smile, your compassionate heart, your sharp intellect, or your quality of presence—has a ripple effect on everyone around you and beyond.
-You see, it turns out you do matter.
-You matter in more ways and on more days than you could ever possibly imagine.
+You matter in more ways and on more days than you might realize.
 Whoever you are and whatever you do, the world needs you.
 When you think big, show up bold and share your uniqueness, you become a role model for all of us.